 Ethics & Society Training Resources

-The Human Brain Project’s Capacity Development Committee works to provide researchers who are using the EBRAINS research infrastructure or who work within the Human Brain Project with the skills needed to identify and address ethical, legal, and societal issues that arise from brain research.
-This will enable a responsible research and innovation culture within the Human Brain Project, EBRAINS, and the neuroscience community and raise awareness of the need to anticipate and deliberate on issues regarding responsibility through engaging with the public.
-This includes providing tools and methods for foresight, as well as critical and philosophical reflection.
-We conduct training that cover a wide range of issues in data governance, responsible research and innovation, and neuroethics.
+The Human Brain Project’s Capacity Development Committee provided researchers who are using the EBRAINS research infrastructure or who work within the Human Brain Project with the skills needed to identify and address ethical, legal, and societal issues that arise from brain research.
+With the purpose of enabling a responsible research and innovation culture within the Human Brain Project, EBRAINS, and the neuroscience community and raise awareness of the need to anticipate and deliberate on issues regarding responsibility through engaging with the public.
+This included providing tools and methods for foresight, as well as critical and philosophical reflection.
+We conducted training and compiled training resources that cover a wide range of issues in data governance, responsible research and innovation, and neuroethics.

 Ethics & Society Training Resources